FDISK(8) System Administration FDISK(8)

 GPT (GUID Partition Table)

-GPT uses 64-bit logical block addresses, checksums, UUIDs and
+uses 64-bit logical block addresses, checksums, UUIDs and names for

-names for partitions and an unlimited number of partitions
+partitions and an unlimited number of partitions (although the

-(although the number of partitions is usually restricted to 128
+number of partitions is usually restricted to 128 in many

-MBR in the GPT specification.
-It prevents MBR-only partitioning
+the GPT specification.
+It prevents MBR-only partitioning tools from

 GPT is always a better choice than MBR, especially on modern